thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_jQuery.desc.md

 # Objectives

   * Explain what jQuery is
-  * Explain why you should use jQuery
+  * Explain what benifits jQuery provides over JS
   * Download and include jQuery into an HTML document
   * Find elements by id, tag name, class name, and more advanced selectors using jQuery
   * Set an element’s attributes using jQuery